Ash-Eileen/terminal-app/README.md

 ## **Implementation Plan**

 On day one I came to my educators with four ideas.
 I was leaning towards Hangman and after discussing with Nandini and Lin decided that was my best option.
 I had a very clear picture in my mind of how the game would work and the confidence that I could code it in the week provided.
-The planning for my hangman app became pretty straightfoward from there.
+The planning for my hangman app became pretty straightforward from there.
 It primarily done using the above flowchart in addition to my Trello Board.
 I used labelling to show what was grading criteria, what was critical to the success of the app and what would be an optional feature.
 I then moved items between checklists as needed.

 [**Trello Board**](https://trello.com/b/m8qO0pkl/terminal-app-hangman)